Specters of specters of Marx: A ghost that was named Derrida

 Immediately, the book, by its very subtitle (‘The state of the debt, the work of mourning and the New International’) inscribes itself in a certain connection to the debt.
-The debt to which Derrida refers is of course that of Marx, or at least of a certain ‘spirit of Marxism’, as he insists.
+The debt to which Derrida refers is of course the debt we owe to Marx, or at least of a certain ‘spirit of Marxism’, as he insists.
 This meditation about debt and death, life and legacy is foremost a meditation on mourning.
 But far from a fascination towards death, deconstruction unsettles the categories life and death itself (Derrida, 1993).

 Derrida's reflection on mourning takes on a disturbingly contemporary resonance.
-The pandemic has completely unsettled the categories within which we think life, death or mourning.
-Death has irrupted in the intimacy of our lives; the macabre counting on a daily basis; the flabbergasting effect of trauma and the political sideration it occurs.
+The pandemic has completely unsettled the categories within which we think about life, death or mourning.
+Death has erupted in the intimacy of our lives; the macabre counting on a daily basis; the flabbergasting effect of trauma and the political sideration it causes.
 But this ghostly presence can become something other than a ghastly haunting.
-Derrida has on the contrary always insisted on the ethical and political issues at stakes with specters.
+Derrida has, on the contrary, always insisted on the ethical and political issues at stakes with specters.
 More than a living-dead, it is a living legacy: ‘And this being-with specters would also be, not only but also, a politics of memory, of inheritance, and of generations’ [xviii].

 A ghostly encounter may allow us to realize that “distance” was always only a psychological and ideological construct designed to protect us from the nearness of things…and that we are, indeed, entangled to global chains of capitalism, even in our daily organizational work and efforts (2019: 22).

-Coronavirus has not only exacerbated socio-economic disparities, but it also illustrated the radical ecological consequences of capitalism in an era of Anthropocene.
-The question of the ‘debt’ takes on a wholly different meaning when one considers it in reference to our ‘ecological debt’.
-As Latour (2014) has shown quite remarkably, one of the most enduring difficulties in situating ourself in this new era lies in the very (lack of) resources of our language.
-This challenge does not await organizations soon.
+Coronavirus has not only exacerbated socio-economic disparities, but it also illustrated the radical ecological consequences of capitalism in an era of the Anthropocene.
+The question of ‘debt’ takes on a wholly different meaning when one considers it in reference to our ‘ecological debt’.
+As Latour (2014) has shown quite remarkably, one of the most enduring difficulties in situating ourselves in this new era lies in the very (lack of) resources available in our language.
+This challenge does not await organizations.
 It is already imminent in its urgency and immediate in its consequences.
 Coronavirus might therefore be a figure for such possible catastrophic outcomes, compromising the future of the next generations.
 One of the most ambitious and perilous challenges so far awaiting organizational theory and praxis is then radically confronting us with the ‘debt’ we owe to our Occidental conception of nature and resources.
 As it is, are we able to get rid of it?
-To think our relation and the way we organize beyond reification of natural resources, beyond what Derrida called the ‘wearing in expansion, in growth itself’?
+To think our relation and the way we organize beyond reification of natural resources, beyond what Derrida called the ‘wearing in expansion, in growth itself’? .

 Auto-immunity and its limits

 Politically, the paradigmatic case of such an auto-immune situation was, according to Derrida, the reactions that followed the terrorist attacks of 9/11.
 Although every situation is singular, a parallel with the Covid crisis could be insightful.
 In several texts (for instance Borradori, 2013; Derrida, 2005b), Derrida describes how democracy can mobilize its own defenses against itself.
-The range of auto-immune reactions could thus be quite vast and lead to various manifestations in different realms of the political system, from surveillance to coercion, from economic to military means.
-As disturbing is it may be, what the scale of the measures implemented during the crisis exposed, is the differential exposition to life and death is not a mere byproduct of exceptional measures taken to prevent the pandemics.
+The range of auto-immune reactions could be quite vast and lead to various manifestations in different realms of the political system, from surveillance to coercion, from economic to military means.
+As disturbing as it may be, what the scale of the measures implemented during the crisis exposed is that the differential exposure to life and death is not a mere byproduct of exceptional measures taken to prevent the pandemic.
 Quite the contrary, it has exposed how exception is consubstantial to the normal state of affairs.
 Auto-immunity is therefore always a latent possibility at the heart of democracy:

 There are numerous examples of autoimmunitary logic at work in the West's response to terrorism.
 They include attacks on privacy and human rights: civil liberties being discarded or eroded by spying, the interception of emails and telephone calls, arrests without charge, endless detention, the practice of “extraordinary rendition”, and a general increase in torture sanctioned by western governments.Other cases are limitations on personal freedom: on travel, increased security, and restrictions on immigration.
 These all feed into increases in personal anxiety.
 The war on terror itself is an example of autoimmunity, as it has increased the likelihood of further terrorism.
 The problem of autoimmunity is also demonstrated by the treatment of refugees and immigrants in western countries.
 Claims that certain ethnic and national groups are likely to be terrorists are used to demonize refugees and immigrants and to detain them arbitrarily and indefinitely (La Caze, 2011: 609).